riyazkhan21295/washmen--link-converter/README.md

 ### 4. PostgreSQL Database:

 This API relies on a PostgreSQL database.
-Make sure you have PostgreSQL installed, and create a database named **washmen**.
+Make sure you have PostgreSQL installed, and create a database named "<span style="color: #fff000;">**washmen**</span>".
 You'll need to configure your database connection in the project, which is typically done in **config/datastores.js**.

 ### 5. Install Project Dependencies: